Direct tax: General meaning

+Justice William Paterson quotes Smith approvingly, noting that indirect taxes are “circuitous modes of reaching the revenue of individuals,” which implies that direct taxes are those which are not circuitous.

 The Pennsylvania Minority, a group of delegates to the 1787 U.S. Constitutional Convention who dissented from the document sent to the states for ratification, objected over this kind of taxation, and explained: